mcaveniathor/posh/README.md

 This is a command-line tool which obtains the number of listings for the given brand (and optional query term) from the website Poshmark.

 ## Note
-Poshmark's API is limited to 5000 results for such a query
+Poshmark's API is limited to 5000 results for such a query.
+Depending on the search terms used, simulated scrolling and cookies may be needed -- I am looking into this.

 ## Usage